 Basically, it’s about learning what kind of needs your customers have and at what stage in the decision-making process they are most likely to be responsive.
 So how do you get that intelligence?
 We believe it starts with developing buyer personas in order to really get to know what your target customers look like and what their pain-points are.

-Research.
+1. Research.
 You need to collect both qualitative and quantitative data in order to paint a picture of your ideal customer.
 Depending on what your customer base looks like, it might be through online surveys, focus groups, in-depth interviews, social media, emails, etc.

-Segment.
+2. Segment.
 Based on your research, give each persona a detailed description with as much information as possible.
 It can be a name, job title, company name and/or demographic info.
 Even though these are fictional representations of your real customers, it might help to come up with a photo or illustration of what they may look like.

 The more detailed you are, the easier it will be to create customized content.
 Focus on what information you need in order to send the right message, to the right person, at the right time.
-Finding out that one person likes underwater basketweaving doesn’t really help you formulate a strategy; Finding out that patients looking for pain management alternatives to narcotics actively seek out peers on forums to find out about their experiences, does.
+Finding out that one person likes underwater basket weaving doesn’t really help you formulate a strategy; Finding out that patients are looking for pain management alternatives to narcotics actively seek out peers on forums to find out about their experiences, does.

 Your entire strategy should be rooted in your personas to ensure that every tactic you deploy is in line with overall business objectives.

-If persona mapping is not done correctly or without everyone in the organization onboard, it can easily become an exercise you do simply to check it off your best practices checklist.
+If persona mapping is not done correctly or without everyone in the organization on board, it can easily become an exercise you do simply to check it off your best practice’s checklist.
 Even if you do feel like you know your customers and can do this without even asking them – think again.
 We believe that not only will you learn a lot about your customers, but also increase your effectiveness and ultimately your marketing ROI.